H-pun/growtopia-docs/items_dat/README.md

 ## Items Fields Description
 The table below details each field in the items data structure, including its type and purpose.

+> [!NOTE]
+> There are still some unknown data fields, which will be represented in bytes.

 | #   | Field                | Type    | Description                                                                 |
 |-----|----------------------|---------|-----------------------------------------------------------------------------|